FlowiseAI/FlowiseDocs/integrations/langchain/memory/threads.md

 ### UI & Embedded Chat

-By default, UI and Embedded Chat will automatically separate threads for multiple users conversations.
+By default, the UI and Embedded Chat will automatically separate threads for multiple user conversations.
 This is done by generating a unique **`chatId`** for each new interaction.
 That logic is handled under the hood by Flowise.

 ### Prediction API